mdmackint/vth/README.md

 - up / down: change speed
 - k: pause game

-I made this as a school project in about 1 day, so it's not very polished but it does work.
+I made the initial version of this as a school project in about 1 day, so it's not very polished but it does work.